DHANASRI-A/RISC-V-Chip-Tapeout/Week_1/Day_3/README.md

 ```

 **Purpose:**
-Shows how unused logic (like higher bits of the counter that are not connected to outputs) can be removed.
+Removes unused logic (higher bits of the counter not driving outputs).

 **Yosys Commands:**